-• For bulbs such as Eranthis (Winter Aconite) and Galanthus (Snowdrops), dig and divide existing clumps as the plants will establish more quickly than planting newly purchased 'bulbs' or geophytes in the fall!
-A geophyte is a plant with an underground storage organ, like a bulb or a corm.

-- If your Narcissus (Daffodils) failed to bloom this year, it is possible they were planted too shallow for the bulb to grow to the proper size in order for it to bloom.
-Dig them (as pictured at right), tease apart the clump into several smaller clumps and replant the bulb to a depth of 6" deep.
+- For bulbs such as Eranthis (Winter Aconite) and Galanthus (Snowdrops), dig and divide existing clumps as the plants will establish more quickly than planting newly purchased bulbs in the fall!
+Technically, they should be called geophytes since a bulb only refers to an underground storage organ consisting of modified leaves. - If your Narcissus (Daffodils) failed to bloom this year, it is possible they were planted too shallow for the bulb to grow to the proper size in order for it to bloom.
+Dig them up (as pictured at right), tease apart the clump into several smaller clumps and replant the bulb to a depth of 6" deep.
 Take care not to damage the hairlike roots.
 Yes, some of the foliage will be buried a bit on replanting, but that is fine.
-In the clump of Narcissus 'Sun Disc' pictured above right, notice the small bulb size of the one pulled down lower far too small to yield a flower!
-In the image at right, taken 3 years following division and replanting, the plants are once again in bloom! - For a neat garden, edge those bedlines and compost the remnants! - Always make certain the soil has drained adequately before working it, as disturbing the soil while too wet will destroy the soil structure.
-If you can make the soil into a baseball, it is too moist! - Plant out tender annuals after the last frost-free date in your part of the state (generally May 15th, but frosts can occur later).
+In the clump of Narcissus 'Sun Disc' pictured above right, notice the small bulb size of the one pulled down lower - far too small to yield a flower!
+In the image at right, taken 3 years following division and replanting, the plants are once again blooming! - For a neat garden, edge those bedlines and compost the remnants! - Always make certain the soil has drained adequately before working it, as disturbing the soil while too wet will destroy the soil structure.
+If you can make the soil into a baseball, it is too moist! - Plant out tender annuals after the last frostfree date in your part of the state (generally May 15th, but frosts can occur later).

 Temperatures in May can fluctuate from 90° one day to 30° the next!
-Also, certain annuals that like it warm, such as Catharanthus (the annual Vinca) and ornamental Sweet Potato Vines (Ipomea) should not be planted
+Also, certain annuals that like it warm, such as the annual Vinca (Catharanthus) and ornamental Sweet Potato Vines (Ipomea) should not be planted until late May or early June for best results.

-- until late May or early June for best results. - Bring out your containers of overwintered Geophytes like Pineapple Lily (Eucomis) such as 'Sparkling Burgundy' pictured at right in early to mid-May.
+- Bring out your containers of overwintered Geophytes like Pineapple Lily (Eucomis 'Sparkling Burgundy') pictured at right in early to mid-May.
 After sitting in a cool garage or basement all winter without water, start to water and place in full sun.
-If the bulb has been in the same pot for over 5 years, it undoubtedly has a lot of offsets and is in need of a repotting!
+If the bulb has been in the same pot for over 5 years, it undoubtedly has a lot of offsets and is in need of up-potting into a container 2-4" larger in diameter!
 Same is true of Acidanthera (Abyssinian Gladiolus) and many others! - Remove the Banana and Canna roots from the basement and plant them in a sunny location in soils that are enriched with compost to help hold moisture. - If you have yet to buy any Canna or Banana plants, this is the month to pick some up at the local garden center.
-They are great for providing texture and color!

-- The Colocasia and Alocasia roots or potted plants can be planted out in early May.
-They are surprisingly tolerant of cooler temperatures when young. - Pot up Dahlia tubers or plant them directly in the soil come late May. - Finish mulching perennial or shrub borders during the early part of May. - Weed!
+They are great for providing texture and color! - Colocasia and Alocasia tubers or potted plants, depending upon how you purchased or overwintered the plants, can be planted out in early May.
+They are surprisingly tolerant of cooler temperatures when young. - Pot up Dahlia tubers to get them started or plant them directly in the soil come late May. - Finish mulching perennial or shrub borders during the early part of May. - Weed!
 Remember the average weed seed's life is 7 years, so remove those early to flower cool season weeds before they go to seed.
 In particular, remove Garlic Mustard (Alliaria petiolata), as it has a harmful allopathic effect on all neighboring plants, including shade trees.